 The relationship between PTSD and CVD is bidirectional.
 Evidence suggests that a cardiovascular event can cause PTSD.
 For example, Edmonson found a 12% prevalence of PTSD secondary to acute coronary syndromes.
 PTSD, in turn, doubles the risk for recurrent acute coronary syndromes and mortality.
 The mechanisms through which CVD causally relates to PTSD are under study (2).

 While evidence on the association between PTSD and CVD is emerging, there is little empirical support for causal links between PTSD and CVD.
-Furthermore, data from civil population addressing ethnic and sex differences are needed.
 We aim to examine PTSD as a causal risk factor for CVD and quantify the mediating effect of PTSD on CVD through CVD risk factors.

 2. Objectives